(CNN)Here is a look at the life of former Iranian President Mahmoud Ahmadinejad.

 September 22, 2011 - Speaks at the UN General Assembly.

-March 14, 2012 - Ahmadinejad summoned before parliament to answer questions about domestic and foreign issues.
-It was the first time since the Iranian Revolution in 1979 that the parliament had summoned the country's president to answer questions.
+March 14, 2012 - Ahmadinejad is summoned before parliament to answer questions about domestic and foreign issues.
+It is the first time since the Iranian Revolution in 1979 that the parliament has summoned the country's president to answer questions.

-September 24, 2012 - Gives a speech at the United Nations during which the ambassador from Israel walks out.
-Later in the day is interviewed on CNN's Piers Morgan Tonight.
+September 24, 2012 - Gives a speech at the United Nations, during which the ambassador from Israel walks out.

 February 5, 2013 - During a visit to Egypt, a group of men throw shoes at Ahmadinejad.
-This is a major insult in the Muslim world.
+This is an insult in the Muslim world.

-June 14, 2013 - Hassan Rowhani wins the Iranian presidential election.
-Ahmadeindjad will leave office in early August.
+June 14, 2013 - Hassan Rouhani wins the Iranian presidential election.